galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-viz-with-cummerbund/tutorial.md

 >    > </ol>
 >    > </details>
 >    {: .question}
-> 3. **Sort** {% icon tool %}: Look up for this tool in the search bar, and select it
+>
-> 4. Look at your data.
-The differential expression values are stored on column 10, we will sort (descending) all records on the basis of their value at the 10th column
+>  Look at your data.
+The differential expression values are stored on column 10, we will sort (descending) all records
-> 4. Select the filtered table as the input, and provide the column on which the records have to be sorted, the sorting flavor, and the order
+>  on the basis of their value at the 10th column
+>
+> 2. **Sort** {% icon tool %}: with the following parameters
+>   - "Sort Dataset" to the filtered table
+>   - "on column", "with flavor" and "everything in"  to the appropriate values (see above)
 >
 >    > ### {% icon question %} Questions
 >    > 1.
 Since the start of our filtering process, how many records now represent the significant subset for extracting informations?